 - Non-slip rubber end caps.

 On Stage makes some products that I am not very fond of in the keyboard stand world.
 However, I like this stand and think it’s one of the best options for 3 tier stands.
 There aren’t a ton of solid options as these stands just aren’t extremely popular yet.
+Check out the link above to my favorite all-around stands!
+I think you will really enjoy the read.

 Overall, stability isn’t an issue with this stand and that’s the main reason I like it.